Ram4106-design/e-nose/README.md

 ---

-## 🚀 Cara Menjalankan (How to Run)
+## 🚀 How to Run the System

-Untuk menjalankan sistem, Anda perlu membuka 3 komponen secara berurutan:
+To operate the E-Nose system, you must start the components in the specific order outlined below.

-### Langkah 1: Upload Kode Arduino
+### Step 1: Flash the Arduino Firmware
-1. Buka file `arduino_enose_persistent.ino` menggunakan Arduino IDE.
-2. Hubungkan Arduino ke komputer via USB.
+1. Connect your Arduino board to your computer via USB.
-3. Pilih Board dan Port yang sesuai di Arduino IDE.
+2. Open the file `arduino_enose_persistent.ino` in the **Arduino IDE**.
+3. Select your specific board model and the correct COM port under **Tools > Board** and **Tools > Port**.
-4. Klik tombol **Upload** (➡️).
+4. Click the **Upload** button (➡️ arrow icon).
-5. Pastikan upload sukses ("Done uploading").
+5. Wait for the "Done uploading" message.
+6.  **Important**: Close the Serial Monitor in Arduino IDE if it is open, as it will block the backend from connecting.

-### Langkah 2: Jalankan Backend (Server)
+### Step 2: Start the Backend Server
-Backend bertugas membaca data dari Arduino dan mengirimkannya ke Frontend.

-1. Buka terminal di folder `backend`.
-2. Jalankan perintah:
+The backend acts as a bridge between the Arduino and the Frontend.

+1. Open a terminal in the `backend` directory.
+2. Run the server:
     ```bash
     cargo run --release
     ```
-3. Anda akan melihat pesan: `Server listening on 127.0.0.1:8082`.
+3. You should see a message indicating the server is listening (e.g., `Server listening on 127.0.0.1:8082`).
-4.  **Biarkan terminal ini tetap terbuka.**
+4.  **Keep this terminal window open.** Closing it will stop the server.

-### Langkah 3: Jalankan Frontend (Aplikasi)
+### Step 3: Launch the Frontend Application
-Frontend adalah tampilan antarmuka untuk mengontrol alat.

-1. Buka terminal **baru** di folder `frontend`.
-2. Jalankan perintah:
+1. Open a **new** terminal in the `frontend` directory.
+2. Launch the application:
     ```bash
     python main.py
     ```
-3. Jendela aplikasi E-Nose akan muncul.
+3. The E-Nose Dashboard window should appear on your screen.

 ---

-## 📖 Panduan Penggunaan (User Guide)
+## 📖 Detailed User Guide

-Berikut adalah langkah-langkah detail untuk menggunakan aplikasi:

-### A. Menghubungkan ke Sistem
+### A. Verifying Connection
-1. Saat aplikasi terbuka, status di pojok kiri bawah harusnya **"Connected"** (Hijau).
-2. Jika **"Disconnected"**, pastikan Backend (Langkah 2) sudah berjalan.
+- Look at the status indicator in the bottom-left corner of the application window.
+- It should display a green **"Connected"** status.
+- If it says "Disconnected" (Red), ensure the Backend server (Step 2) is running and no other application is using the Arduino's serial port.

-### B. Melakukan Sampling (Pengambilan Data)
+### B. Performing a Sampling Cycle
-1. Siapkan sampel aroma di dekat sensor.
+The system uses a standardized 5-stage sampling process to ensure data consistency.

+1.  **Prepare Sample**: Place the substance you wish to analyze near the sensor array.
-2. Klik tombol **▶ START SAMPLING**.
+2.  **Start**: Click the large **▶ START SAMPLING** button.
-3. Sistem akan berjalan otomatis melalui 5 tahapan:
+3.  **Monitor Progress**: Watch the progress bar and status text.
+The system will automatically cycle through:
-    - **PRE_COND**: Pemanasan sensor.
+    - **PRE_COND**: Sensor pre-heating to baseline temperature.
-    - **RAMP_UP**: Persiapan naik.
+    - **RAMP_UP**: Increasing sensor voltage/sensitivity.
-    - **HOLD**: Pengambilan data utama (Penting!).
+    - **HOLD**: The critical data collection phase where the sensor is most stable.
-    - **PURGE**: Pembersihan sensor.
+    - **PURGE**: Cleaning the sensor chamber with fresh air.
-    - **RECOVERY**: Pendinginan.
+    - **RECOVERY**: Allowing sensors to return to baseline resistance.
-4. Tunggu hingga progress bar mencapai 100% dan status kembali ke "IDLE".
+4.  **Completion**: Wait until the cycle finishes and the status returns to "IDLE".

-### C. Upload ke Edge Impulse (Otomatis/Manual)
+### C. Uploading Data to Edge Impulse
-Fitur ini memungkinkan Anda mengirim data langsung ke cloud Edge Impulse untuk machine learning.

-1. Di panel kanan bawah ("💾 Export & Model"), isi data berikut:
+This feature allows you to build a dataset for machine learning classification.

+1.  **Configure Credentials**:
+    - Locate the "💾 Export & Model" panel on the right side.
-    - **API Key**: Kunci API dari proyek Edge Impulse Anda.
+    - **API Key**: Paste your Edge Impulse project's API Key (found in Dashboard > Keys).
-    - **Project ID**: ID Proyek Edge Impulse.
+    - **Project ID**: Enter your Project ID (found in Dashboard).
-    - **Label**: Nama label untuk data ini (contoh: `kopi`, `teh`, `alkohol`).
-2. Jika ingin upload otomatis setiap selesai sampling, biarkan tombol upload manual.
-Aplikasi akan otomatis mengupload jika API Key terisi.
-3. Untuk upload manual data terakhir, klik tombol **📤 UPLOAD TO EI**.
+    - **Label**: Enter a label for the current sample (e.g., `coffee`, `spoiled_milk`, `ambient`).
+2.  **Automatic Upload**:
+    - If the API Key is provided, the system is designed to automatically upload data at the end of a sampling cycle.
+3.  **Manual Upload**:
+    - If you want to re-upload the last collected sample, click the **📤 UPLOAD TO EI** button.
+    - Check the application logs (terminal) or your Edge Impulse dashboard to confirm success.

-### D. Menyimpan Data ke CSV
+### D. Exporting Data Locally
-1. Setelah sampling selesai, klik tombol **💾 SAVE CSV**.
+1. After a sampling cycle is complete, click the **💾 SAVE CSV** button.
-2. File akan tersimpan di folder `csv/` dengan nama format tanggal dan waktu.
+2. The data will be saved as a `.csv` file in the `csv/` directory within your project folder.
+3. The filename will include the current timestamp for easy organization.

 ---

-## 🔧 Troubleshooting (Pemecahan Masalah)
+## 🔧 Troubleshooting

+### Common Issues

-- **Error: "Serial port not found" di Backend**
+**1. "Serial port not found" (Backend)**
-  - Pastikan Arduino tercolok dengan benar.
+- **Cause**: Arduino is not connected or the port is in use.
-  - Tutup Arduino IDE Serial Monitor jika sedang terbuka (Port tidak bisa dipakai 2 aplikasi sekaligus).
+- **Fix**: Reconnect the USB cable.
+Ensure Arduino IDE Serial Monitor is closed.
+Restart the backend.

-- **Error: "Connection Refused" di Frontend**
+**2. "Connection Refused" (Frontend)**
-  - Pastikan Backend (Rust) sudah berjalan (`cargo run --release`).
-  - Cek apakah firewall memblokir port 8082.
+- **Cause**: The Rust backend server is not running.
+- **Fix**: Open the backend terminal and ensure `cargo run --release` is executing and shows "Listening".

+**3. "Upload Failed" (Edge Impulse)**
+- **Cause**: Incorrect API Key or Project ID.
+- **Fix**: Double-check your credentials in the "Export & Model" panel.
+Ensure you have an active internet connection.

 ---

-## 👥 Penulis
+## 👥 Authors
 - **Sadrakh Ram Loudan Saputra** - Institut Teknologi Sepuluh Nopember
 - **Hakan Maulana Yazid Zidane** - Institut Teknologi Sepuluh Nopember
 - **Melodya Sembiring** - Institut Teknologi Sepuluh Nopember

+---

+## 📄 License
+This project is open-source and available under the MIT License.